 Both online and traditional master’s programs are made up of 30 credits, with 15 credits of core classes and 15 credits focusing on electives in cybersecurity.

 IT professionals interested in gaining more advanced training in information security may also pursue a post-bachelor’s certificate.
 Post-bachelor’s certificate programs are generally 15 credits and can be completed in about a year.
 The programs focus on information security management, system defense, threat intel and mitigation, and current trends in cybersecurity.

 Standard Admissions Requirements for Cybersecurity Master’s Programs

-Applicants to cybersecurity master’s programs are expected to have a bachelor’s degree in a related discipline, an excellent educational history, and prior knowledge of basic information security concepts such as applied mathematics and programming languages.
+Applicants to cybersecurity master’s programs are expected to have a bachelor’s degree in a related discipline, an excellent showing in their undergraduate courses, and prior knowledge of basic information security concepts such as applied mathematics and programming languages.

 Minimum requirements for admission include:

 - One year of calculus